-[Where Swedish Arbitration Act applies and award did not rule on substantive issues:] A party may bring an action to amend the award within two months [three months for arbitrations initiated before 1 March 2019] from the date when the party received the award.
-This action should be brought before the Svea Court of Appeal [or other appeals court within whose jurisdiction the arbitration had its seat].
+[Where the Swedish Arbitration Act applies:]

+A party may bring an action to amend the award within two months [three months for arbitrations initiated before 1 March 2019] from the date when the party received the award.
+This action should be brought before the [court of appeal within whose jurisdiction the arbitration had its seat].

-Signature Chairperson/Sole arbitrator
+Signature chairperson/sole arbitrator